Speak a word.

 The World of the Family is hurting.

-A thousand galaxy-sized giants turn to Seth and hate him more intensely than he could have imagined possible.
+A thousand galaxy-sized giants, who all looks like different members of the Family, turn to Seth and hate him more intensely than he could have imagined possible.
 He can feel their hate the same way he feels immensity and forever and all the awful things that lurk in the World of the Family.
+All of them wear Ella’s face.

-He must be made to suffer.
+He must be made to suffer, they say without words.
 He must be broken.
 He must be made to be part of the Family.

 Seth’s trying to find the right words…

-Somehow how he knows he’s more powerful here.
-He’s as powerful here as Ella in his world.
+Somehow he knows he’s more powerful here.
+He’s as powerful here as Ella is in his world.
 He’s brought pieces of his world with him.
+One thing he has brought with him is light.
 His hands are glowing.
 So are his teeth and every other part of him that has found an analogue here.
-He is the only light that has ever shone in the world of the Family and he grows brighter.
+All things in the human world give off light, even if only as heat.
+It is incredibly powerful here.
+Seth is the only light that has ever shone in the world of the Family and he grows brighter.

 Remarkably, the Moon closes its eyes, as if blinded by the tiny speck of Seth.